security-notes/infobyte-faraday-wiki/Usage.md

 Now, run butterfly:

 ```
-$ butterfly.server.py --unsecure --shell=/bin/zsh --cmd="<path/of/faraday/>faraday-terminal.zsh [host] [port]"
+$ butterfly.server.py --unsecure --shell=/bin/zsh --cmd="path/to/faraday/faraday-terminal.zsh [host] [port]"
 ```

-Of course, you need to set the path of the folder in which you have faraday (the [faraday-terminal.zsh](/faraday-terminal.zsh) script should be in the root of that folder).
-Also, You can pass the host and port as arguments to that script, in case you've changed the Faraday's REST API parameters (remember that you have to run Faraday GTK or Faraday `—gui=nogui` so that the terminal for ZSH functions properly)
+Of course, you need to set the path of the folder in which you have Faraday (the [faraday-terminal.zsh](/faraday-terminal.zsh) script should be in the root of that folder) and pass the host and port arguments to that script, in case you've changed the Faraday's REST API parameters (remember that you have to run Faraday GTK or Faraday `--gui=no-gui` so that the terminal for ZSH functions properly).

-The idea of the webshell is to be able to do actions directly from the web using ZSH as a console.
-You would be connected to your own shell (listening in loopback interface).

-Then, open a new tab from the webshell icon in the web UI's sidebar, and you should see the zsh shell up and running!
+Now, open a new tab from the web-shell icon in the web UI's sidebar, and you should see the zsh shell up and running!

 ![](https://raw.github.com/wiki/infobyte/faraday/images/butterfly_webshell.png)